geraldochiquemba2/biva-imobiliria/replit.md

 ## Overview

-BIVA is a modern real estate platform for Angola that connects property owners, tenants, buyers, and real estate agents.
-The platform enables property listings, search functionality, contract management, visit scheduling, and proposal handling.
-Built with a focus on user experience, the application features smooth animations, an interactive map integration, and a sophisticated tech startup aesthetic inspired by modern PropTech platforms like Zillow and Redfin combined with SaaS design patterns from Linear and Stripe.
+BIVA is a real estate platform for Angola connecting property owners, tenants, buyers, and agents.
+It facilitates property listings, search, contract management, visit scheduling, and proposal handling.
+The platform emphasizes a strong user experience with smooth animations, interactive maps, and a modern PropTech aesthetic inspired by Zillow, Redfin, Linear, and Stripe.

 ## User Preferences